-Based on the fundamental principles of diffusion models, we derive a weighted SFT loss formulation that is theoretically consistent with diffusion dynamics.
-Empirically, we evaluate this approach on four widely used benchmarks, Sudoku~\citep{arel_sudoku}, Countdown~\citep{tinyzero}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, and MATH500~\citep{lightman2023letsverifystepstep}, by comparing models fine-tuned with the standard SFT algorithm against those fine-tuned with \ours \ under identical training data.
-Specifically, our method is trained on s1K, s1K-1.1 ~\citep{muennighoff2025s}, and 3k samples drawn from the Mixture-of-Thoughts dataset of open-r1 ~\citep{openr1_mixture_of_thoughts_2025}, and using full parameter fine-tuning on 10k samples drawn from Tulu3~\citep{lambert2025tulu3pushingfrontiers}.
+Based on the fundamental principles of diffusion models, we derive an importance-weighted SFT loss formulation that is theoretically consistent with diffusion dynamics.
+Empirically, we evaluate this approach on four widely used benchmarks, Sudoku~\citep{arel_sudoku}, Countdown~\citep{tinyzero}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, and MATH500~\citep{lightman2023letsverifystepstep}, by comparing models fine-tuned with the standard SFT algorithm against those fine-tuned with \ours\ under identical training data.
+Specifically, our method is trained using LoRA \citep{hu2022lora} on s1K, s1K-1.1~\citep{muennighoff2025s}, and 3k samples drawn from the Mixture-of-Thoughts dataset of open-r1~\citep{openr1_mixture_of_thoughts_2025}, and using full parameter fine-tuning on 10k samples drawn from Tulu3~\citep{lambert2025tulu3pushingfrontiers}.
 Across these diverse training settings, our approach consistently achieves superior overall performance compared to standard SFT.

-Moreover, we observe that these gains persist through subsequent RL training stages.
-Compared with models cold-started using SFT, those initialized with \ours\ achieve a relative performance improvement of 49\% in later RL training.
-In addition, ablation studies further confirm that both the theoretically derived weighted SFT loss and the entropy-based weighting scheme are indispensable for achieving the observed performance improvements.
-Finally, the time efficiency analysis shows that \ours\ introduces only minimal computational overhead, with merely a 24\% increase in training time compared to SFT.
+In addition, ablation studies further confirm that both the theoretically derived importance-weighted SFT loss and the entropy-based importance-weighting scheme are indispensable for achieving the observed performance improvements.
+Time efficiency analysis shows that \ours\ incurs only minimal overhead during LoRA fine-tuning, and imposes no computational overhead during full-parameter fine-tuning, even achieving faster speeds than standard SFT.
+Finally, experiments on few-shot learning and alternative model architectures verify the generalizability and superiority of \ours.